March Madness is Upon Us

-But here are a few good tips to know in your search for the “holy grail” the NCAAB.
+But here are a few good tips to know in your search for the “holy grail” of the NCAAB.
 As we break down all the odds, conferences, stats, possible “cinderella’s”, contenders vs pretenders, and all the drama from the big dance.
 So, let’s go dancing!

 The first thing to realize about the 2017-18 season is that it has been absolutely wacky.
 No Division 1 school is coming into January without a blemish on their record.
 It’s the first season since the 1948-49 season that there have been no undefeated teams entering January.
 So there will be no complete running of the table this year.